EU's Barnier seeks compromise with Germany on banks

 Chancellor Angela Merkel's government wants the ECB's new powers of oversight to apply only to systemically-relevant or cross-border institutions - a position that got clear backing from lawmakers in her centre-right coalition this week.

-But Barnier said banks that had run into difficulty since the global financial crisis had tended to be small and medium-sized institutions, such as Spain's Bankia, Franco-Belgian Dexia and Britain's Northern Rock, rather than cross-border institutions whose problems had much wider repercussions.
+But Barnier pointed to banks which had run into difficulty recently and said they tended to be small and medium-sized institutions like Bankia, Dexia and Northern Rock rather than cross-border systemically important institutions.

 "That's why, after many consultations, we suggested that it should be possible (for the ECB) to supervise all banks but this will of course functionally be carried out by national supervisors," he said.